SlideForge vs Gamma

 Need .pptx files that actually work?

 Native PowerPoint output.
-No export headaches. $3 free credit.
+No export headaches.
+60 free slides.